Saldenisov/SK-Ana/docs/index.md

         criterion (experimental…)

-      - `Restart` controls the initialization of the optimizer with the last results (shoul not be checked at first run)
+      - `Restart` controls the initialization of the optimizer with the last results (should not be checked at first run)

       - `Run` launches the optimized.

     **Note(s)**

-      - It is recommended to make a final run with `Restart` on to check that the oprimized value is stable
+      - It is recommended to make a final run with `Restart` on to check that the optimized value is stable

       - For a gloal optimization, it is recommended to run several small sets of iterations with `Restart` on to ensure a faster